frechele/ITE2031/README.md

 This code cannot generate machine language file.

 ### samples/test4.as
-This test is designed to duplicated label.
+This test is designed to check duplicated label.
 This code cannot generate machine language file.

 ### samples/test6.as